 How should women ask for mentors?
 How would a woman be able to approach someone like you to be her mentor?

-First, I always tell women I coach that you have to be your own best advocate: no one is going to look at for you and your career better than yourself.
+First, I always tell women I coach that you have to be your own best advocate: no one is going to look out for you and your career better than yourself.
 Second, peers can be excellent mentors.
 I’ve learned and grown most by surrounding myself with badass female peers, and we’ve risen through the ranks together.

 As far as a more traditional mentorship goes, I never suggest “asking” for one.
 Put yourself out there, go on lots of coffee dates, and meet lots of people.
 When you have a connection with someone, set up another date.
 And then another.
 If it’s a great fit, a mentorship relationship will evolve naturally.